 The benefits of exercise are widely publicised.
 Not only will exercise improve physical wellbeing it will have positive impacts on your mental health by reducing Stress and Anxiety.
 The endorphins released during and after exercise will have you feeling better in both the short and long term.

-If you are short on time, hate gyms or fancy trying something new then try one of the High Intensity Interval Training (HIIT) videos listed by a strong advocate of mine, The Body Coach.
+If you are short on time, hate gyms or fancy trying something new then try one of the High Intensity Interval Training (HIIT) videos listed by The Body Coach.
 If you can’t keep up with him then don’t worry.
 Do what you can and you’ll notice vast improvements over 4 to 12 weeks.

 2. Eat Healthy Whole Foods

 Studies have shown that some foods can increase Anxiety and others can decrease it.
-Highly processed foods that you may find in fast food restaurants, pre-packaged ready meals, fried food, sweets and foods containing high amounts of refined sugar are a no-no, sorry.
-Feel free to have these in moderation, say once a week but if these types of foods are a staple part of your diet then you need to readdress what goes in your mouth.
+Highly processed foods that you may find in fast food restaurants, pre-packaged ready meals, fried food, sweets and foods containing high amounts of refined sugar can inflame Anxiety and Stress.
+Feel free to have these in moderation, say once a week but if these types of foods are a staple part of your diet then you need to re-address what goes in your mouth.